 Presentation of report

-253. The report of a committee shall be presented to the Assembly by the Chair or, in the absence of the Chair, by the Deputy Chair, together with the minutes of proceedings.
+253. The report of a committee shall be presented to the Assembly by the Chair or, in the absence of the Chair, by the Deputy Chair, together with the minutes of proceedings or extracts of the relevant minutes of proceedings.
 (Amended 6 March 2008)

 253A.
 When presenting its report, the Chair of the Select Committee on Estimates will present to the Assembly a schedule listing questions on notice for which answers were not provided during the annual estimates inquiry.
 Outstanding questions on notice will be provided to the Clerk within 30 days from the tabling of the estimates report.
 The Speaker will present to the Assembly the answers received after the report has been tabled and a schedule of questions on notice outstanding after the 30-day period.